 There is something really special about being in nature; something magical that calms the depths of the soul like nothing else, but can also stimulate the senses with unparalleled beauty and exquisiteness.
 There's a wonderful word in the English language that's often forgotten: "wonderment".
 Wonderment is that feeling of awe and amazement that you see on a child's face when they see a ladybird.
 Or when we see a rainbow or catch a glimpse of a hawk in flight.
 And it's a feeling when shared with someone else that builds memories that can never be forgotten.
 Wonderment is not something that you'll sometimes find on a packed tourist beach or even in a 5* hotel, but if you come with open eyes, it is something you'll find in the wilds of a Forest Holiday.

 - Children: Use up all that excess energy with a canoeing lesson* or absorb their attention with a Mini Forest Ranger adventure.

 - Teenagers: Give them a challenge they won't forget like pony trekking*, zip wiring, or climbing.

 - Seniors: Stretch those aching bones with a gentle bike ride, a spot of fishing, or just sit back and relax in front of the TV with an Evening In Treats pack.

-- For all the family: Get everyone involved with an archery contest, spend a few hours at Go Ape, or try one of the many forest walks or Forest Ranger adventures available.
+- For all the family: Get everyone involved in a bit of friendly competition on an archery holiday, spend a few hours at Go Ape, or try one of the many forest walks or Forest Ranger adventures available.